-Pomatostomus temporalis, 'Grey-crowned Babbler', (Wyndham Caravan Park, Western Australia).
+Pomatostomus temporalis, 'Grey-crowned Babbler'.
+Noisy birds that hang out in gangs that often make almost comical sounds.
 Found in open habitats across much of Australia, except for inland and southern coasts.

-Dicaeum hirundinaceum, 'Mistletoebird', (Wyndham Caravan Park, Western Australia).
+Dicaeum hirundinaceum, 'Mistletoebird'.
 As suggested by the common name, feeds on mistletoe berries and disperses sticky seeds by wiping them tree branches.
 Found across most of Australia, except western deserts and Tasmania.

 Cinnyris jugularis, 'Olive-backed/Yellow-bellied Sunbird'.
 Bright yellow.
 Male has throat patch which with right light, is stunning iridescent metallic blue.
 Inhabits various habitats, mostly mangroves and rainforest, but it is also found in more open habitats and urban areas.
 The only sunbird found regularly in Australia.
 Distributed from north-east Queensland, into Solomon Islands, New Guinea, and north into south-east Asia into southern China.
 However, this widespread and adaptable species is being split into different species.